 What is Jamboree-On-The-Air (JOTA)?

-The use of amateur-radio techniques offers an extra educational dimension for Scouts.
-Many grasp the opportunity to discover the world of wireless radio techniques and electronics.
-Thousands of volunteer radio amateurs assist the Scouts over the JOTA-JOTI weekend with their knowledge, equipment and enthusiasm.
+The use of amateur radio techniques offers an extra educational dimension for Scouts.
+Many boys and girls grasp the opportunity to discover the world of wireless radio techniques and electronics.

 You will need the support of at least one licensed amateur radio operator or the support of a local amateur radio club if you want to use amateur radio for JOTA-JOTI.

 Amateur radio operator is enthusiastic about their hobby and most of them will be willing to help you participate in the JOTA-JOTI.

 The national amateur radio organization in your country will be able to give you the contact of an amateur radio operator in your area.
 You can find contact information for your national amateur radio organization on the website of the International Amateur Radio Union or, simply search online for information locally on Amateur Radio.